LIMITED WORDPOWER© AND DESIGN ACUMEN?

-What are the limits of your wordpower and design acumen?
-In my career, I’ve often had to alter text to maximize its appearance in the space allotted to it.
+One thing I can do is change the words and even the fonts of text.
+This alteration of text is usually done to maximize its appearance in the space allotted to it.
 Sometimes this is disappointing, as the words I initially selected were ideal to the purpose and tone of the project.
 Nevertheless, the goal in any written work is to create a product that is most appropriate for communicating with one’s target market.

-As I generate promotional materials for marketing Prospect For Murder [the first book in the Natalie Seachrist Hawaiian mystery series], I’ve frequently had to revisit this basic activity of editing—substituting vocabulary to fit the available space.
+As I generated promotional materials for marketing Prospect For Murder [the first book in the Natalie Seachrist Hawaiian mystery series], I frequently had to revisit this basic activity of editing—substituting vocabulary to fit the available space.
+Professional Wordsmith

 One of the greatest values a professional wordsmith brings to a verbal project is their knowing when and how to adjust text to maximize readability.
 This ability to edit within varied parameters demands the flexibility as well as the skill to replace verbiage to accommodate the allowed space.